Content provided by a guest contributor.

 Proven neighbourhood advertising tactics refer to the ways in which you can put your advertising campaigns into words and visuals.
 This goes beyond simply placing adverts in newspapers or on the radio etc., and looks at how these campaigns will convey your intended message.
 This checklist looks at tips on advertising logistics – headlines, pictures, positioning of adverts, testimonials, etc. – and the various forms that this advertising can take.
 Examples of these advertising tactics include ensuring the headlines in your campaigns are attention-grabbing, and taking a “less is more” approach when creating copy for your advertising material.

 Sharp Social Media Tips

 Social media is an integral part of any neighbourhood marketing strategy.
 It is because Mr O’Hagan is not an expert in social media marketing that the tips in this section have largely been provided by Romany Thresher – a social media expert – with contribution from Hagen Engler.
 The social media tips in this checklist include things like scheduling your social media posts, using social media as an instant customer feedback tool, and making use of paid advertising on social media platforms.

 The Neighbourhood Marketing Checklist is largely based on and therefore an easy-to-use summary of Basil O’Hagan’s book 415 Action-Packed Neighbourhood Marketing Tips.
 However, the checklist doesn’t contain all of the tips from the book.
 Read the book for an even more comprehensive guide to neighbourhood marketing.
 That said, the checklist is available for you to download for free using any of the links provided above.
 Alternatively, you can download the Neighbourhood Marketing Checklist for SMEs here.

-The content in this article is provided by Basil O’Hagan.
+The content in this article was provided by Basil O’Hagan.

 For more information, contact: